facebookresearch/Data_Acquisition_for_ML_Benchmark/README.md

 ## 3. How to submit a solution?

-The submission should contain K(=5) csv files. k.csv corresponds to the purchase strategy for the kth marketplace.
-The notebook will automatically generate csv files for submission under the folder ```\submission\my_submission```.
+The submission should contain K(=5) txt files. k.txt corresponds to the purchase strategy for the kth marketplace.
+The notebook will automatically generate txt files for submission under the folder ```\submission\my_submission```.
 For example, one submission may look like

 ```

- \submission\my_submission\0.csv
+ \submission\my_submission\0.txt

- \submission\my_submission\1.csv
+ \submission\my_submission\1.txt

- \submission\my_submission\2.csv
+ \submission\my_submission\2.txt

- \submission\my_submission\3.csv
+ \submission\my_submission\3.txt

- \submission\my_submission\4.csv
+ \submission\my_submission\4.txt

 ```

-Each csv file should contain one line of numbers, where the ith number indicates the number of data to purchase from the ith seller.
-For example, 0.csv containing
+Each txt file should contain one line of numbers, where the ith number indicates the number of data to purchase from the ith seller.
+For example, 0.txt containing

 ```
 100,50,200,500